zacronos/rets-client/README.md

 [RETS Specifications](http://www.reso.org/specifications)

 ## Contributions
 Issue tickets and pull requests are welcome.
-Ideally, pull requests should include tests and match existing code style.
+Pull requests must be backward-compatible to be considered, and ideally should match existing code style.
-Breaking changes are currently acceptable on the 2.0.0-unstable branch; once this branch is merged to master, only backward-compatible PRs will be accepted.

 #### TODO
 - create optional streaming interface